madsjulia/Mads.jl/Readme.md

 Installation
 ============

-Local installation
+Local MADS installation
 -------------------

 ### Clone some packages in a local directory

-Here the local directory is called `codes`
+Below the local directory is called `codes`

 ```
 mkdir codes